 How To Get The Look

 Don’t be reckless with the hair clippers, achieving the Beckham-inspired buzz cut isn’t a just a case of pulling a Britney and shearing it all off on a whim.
-International hairstylist Joseph Lazante explains: “Many will try to do this themselves; it is a simple cut in theory.
+International hairstylist Joseph Lanzante explains: “Many will try to do this themselves; it is a simple cut in theory.
 However, you’ll struggle to achieve the sharpness on the back of your head needed for the look.
 Stick to your barbers if you want to [look like] David Beckham.”

-To make sure your barber gives you the 2017 version of the buzz cut and not a bog standard, Britain First head barer, Lazante says, “Ask to have the edges of your hair faded, leaving a small bit of length on top and complete the look with a line cut throat shave to keep everything looking neat and tidy.”
+To make sure your barber gives you the 2017 version of the buzz cut and not a bog standard, Britain First head barer, Lanzante says, “Ask to have the edges of your hair faded, leaving a small bit of length on top and complete the look with a line cut throat shave to keep everything looking neat and tidy.”

 Job’s not done yet though, lads.
 Although there may be minimal hair on your head, it still needs the right treatment to look more Becks than bouncer.
-“Choosing the right product for this style is key,” Lazante says.
+“Choosing the right product for this style is key,” Lanzante says.
 “For a dry look, use a powder based product.
 For the matte trend, try a fibre-based product and to achieve the wet look, use pomade.”

 The David Beckham Curtains Hairstyle